Michael-Patrick-Lynch/Firmsnap/README.md

 # Firmsnap Enterprise Forum

 ## Deployment details
- - Run `$ python manage.py tailwind built` to use django-tailwind to build the styles.css inside theme/static/css/dist
+ - Run `$ python manage.py tailwind build` to use django-tailwind to build the styles.css inside theme/static/css/dist

  - Run `$ python manage.py collectstatic` to populate /staticfiles/ directory.
 These files will be served by nginx.